typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

 In conclusion, Grakn's reasoning engine allows us to abstract away logic that otherwise happens in either our query or our application layer.
 Pushing this logic down into Grakn allows us to write easier queries at a higher-level of expressivity.

 There is much more to Graql than what we've tried to show in here.
-Hopefully this comparison has, at least, shown the similarities and differences between both languages.
+Hopefully this comparison has, at least, shown the high level similarities and differences between both languages.

 ## Resources